Senate of Somalia

-The Senate of Somalia is the Upper Chamber of the bi-cameral legislature of Somalia.
-The Senate of Somalia is the upper chamber of the Federal Parliament of Somalia, which, along with the lower chamber constitutes the legislature of Somalia.
+The Senate of Somalia is the upper chamber of the bicameral legislature of Somalia, which, along with the lower chamber constitutes the legislature of Somalia.
 The Senate chamber is located in Mogadishu, the capital City of Somalia.

-The term “Senator” usually refers to a member of the Aqalka Sare, the Upper House of Somalia Federal parliament and the term “Xildhibaan” is used for the member of the House of People(the lower house), this does not imply the former is more powerful than the latter.
+The term "Senator" usually refers to a member of the Aqalka Sare, the Upper House of Somalia Federal parliament and the term "Xildhibaan" is used for the member of the House of People (the lower house), this does not imply the former is more powerful than the latter.
 The approval of both houses is necessary for legislation to become law and, thus, the Senate can reject bills passed by the House of the People.

 History

 The Senate came into existence in 2016 when Somalia shifted to a bicameral legislature and formed its 10th Parliament.
 This was after Art.61 (3) and Art.71 were mandated that brought the Upper House into existence, thus discharging the responsibilities of the 9th parliament.

 The Senate consists of 54 senators from the different Federal Member States of the country.
 The Senate is composed of senators, each of whom represents a single state in its entirety.

 The electorate expanded from 135 male elders in 2012, to more than 14,000 including 30 percent of women.
 The Senate of Somalia represents the Federal Member States and is responsible for the facilitating Federalism Principles, Initiating and amending laws, scrutinising the bills and carrying out oversight functions.